 Only qualified personnel should install this fan.
 Personnel should have a clear understanding of these instructions and should be aware of general safety precautions.
 Improper installation can result in electric shock, possible injury due to coming in contact with moving parts, as well as other potential hazards.
-Other considerations may be required if high winds or seismic activity are present.
+Other considerations may be required if seismic activity is present.
 If more information is needed, contact a licensed professional engineer before moving forward.

-- 1. Follow all local electrical and safety codes, as well as the National Electrical Code (NEC), the National Fire Protection Agency (NFPA), where applicable.
-Follow the Canadian Electric Code (CEC) in Canada. - 2.
+- 1. Follow all local electrical and safety codes, as well as the National Electrical Code (NEC) and the National Fire Protection Agency (NFPA), where applicable. - 2.
 The rotation of the wheel is critical.
 It must be free to rotate without striking or rubbing any stationary objects. - 3.
 Motor must be securely and adequately grounded. - 4.
-Do not spin fan wheel faster than max cataloged fan rpm.
+Do not spin fan wheel faster than max cataloged fan RPM.
 Adjustments to fan speed significantly effects motor load.
-If the fan RPM is changed, the motor current should be checked to make sure it is not exceeding the motor nameplate amps. - 5.
-Do not allow the power cable to kink or come in contact with oil, grease, hot surfaces or chemicals.
+If the fan RPM is changed, the motor current should be checked to make sure it is not exceeding the motor nameplate amps. - Do not allow the power cable to kink or come in contact with oil, grease, hot surfaces or chemicals.
 Replace cord immediately if damaged. - 6.
 Verify that the power source is compatible with the equipment. - 7.
 Never open access doors to a duct while the fan is running.